Data Analytics Explained in Plain Language

 Cleaning data: To simply put, data cleaning is the process of "purifying" data to get rid of the duplicate or irrelevant data and keep the good ones for examination.
 Data cleaning is an arduous and time-consuming task that calls for a team of well-trained practitioners.

 Analyzing data: The refined data is then assigned to data analysts for evaluation.
 These specialists use a wide range of tools and methods of data mining.
 Classification, clustering, and regression are among the most trusted techniques.
 With the help of data analytics tools, data scientists are also allowed to analyze data with ease and without much hassle.

-Visualizing data: In order to communicate effectively the results of your data analytics effort, they need to be visualized so that stakeholders can digest easily and act accordingly.
+Visualizing data: In order to communicate the results of your data analytics effort effectively, they need to be visualized so that stakeholders can digest easily and act accordingly.
 Visualization techniques such as real-time number charts, pie charts, and graphs are the most commonly used ones.

 In fact, leading organizations take an iterative approach to their data analytics, meaning that, rather than viewing it as a one-off solution to their mundane problems, they render data analytics a feedback loop that continuously sets the business in the right direction.